NPO Mean in the Hospital

 NPO is a common and important medical instruction designed to keep patients safe.
 While it may feel uncomfortable or inconvenient, it plays a critical role in preventing complications during procedures, tests, and serious illnesses.

-Knowing what NPO means helps reduce anxiety and allows patients and families to feel more informed and confident during hospital care.
+Knowing what NPO medical term means helps reduce anxiety and allows patients and families to feel more informed and confident during hospital care.

 Discover More Related Articles: